Lharry95/Mission-1/README.md

 ## About The Project

 This is an initial project completed for an assignment during my study.
 We were tasked with creating a webpage with some specific CSS styling on a topic of our choice.
 I created a webpage with CSS styling which includes a picture that lights up when you click it.

-### Built With

-* React
+This is an educational website dedicated to autism awareness, built with HTML, CSS, and JavaScript.

+## Features

+- **Educational Content**: Informative content about autism spectrum disorder
+- **Responsive Design**: Fully responsive layout for mobile, tablet, and desktop devices
+- **Semantic HTML**: Proper use of HTML5 semantic elements for accessibility
+- **Interactive Elements**: JavaScript-powered features for enhanced user engagement
+- **Modern Styling**: CSS3 with animations, transitions, and modern layout techniques
+- **Accessible Design**: Colour contrast, readable fonts, and proper heading hierarchy

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
+- Responsive Design
+- Flexbox/CSS Grid

 <p align="right">(<a href="#readme-top">back to top</a>)</p>